Last updated: 17 February 2026 - Links, enforcement statistics and guidance references updated.

 Should the check result in notification that the tenant no longer has a right to rent, the landlord must make a report to the Home Office.

 Such a report should also be made where checks undertaken by the landlord suggest the tenant no longer has a right to rent, and also if the tenant refuses to co-operate.
-This can be done using the Home Office online form ‘as soon as reasonably practicable’.
+This can be done using the Home Office reporting form ‘as soon as reasonably practicable’.

 Where there is a sitting tenant and the landlord sells the property to a new owner, it is the duty of the new owner to check with the previous owner that right to rent checks have been conducted.
 Evidence of this should be provided and copies of relevant documents retained.